jmunixusers/presentations/git301/index.md

 ---
 # Step 6 - Add yourself and commit

 Open the `Members.md` file in your favorite editor, and add/update a line for yourself.
 Please add yourself sorted by Years at JMU, then alphabetical by last name.
+Please use spaces instead of tabs, and try to keep the pipe symbols aligned.
 Once you've made your change, add and commit the file like we've done before.

 ```bash
 $ git add Members.md